vercas/vMake/README.md

 Objects declared in vMakefiles make use of functions for providing non-constant values to data items and the majority of properties.

-All these functions receive a **local environment** table as their first argument.
+All these functions run with **restricted local environment** tables.

 This table contains the following keys:
 - `outDir`: Output directory of the vMakefile, of type `Path`;